 Kids love Open Close trays!
-Some of the best Montessori practical life exercises for young children are quite simple to put together.
+Some of the best Practical Life for young children are quite simple to put together.
 In this case, we have an “Open and Close Bottles” tray.
 Great for fine motor and practical life skill development, I highly recommend creating one of these activity trays as a permanent fixture in your home learning space.

 Related Post: Montessori Refined Tweezing Lesson